sk2111/tech-docs/tech-docs/docs/tech/deployment/Section 1/slide2.md

 4. `Dockerfile` → Instructions to build your own image.
 5. `Engine` → The runtime that actually runs your containers.

+### Docker Image

+A Docker image is a lightweight, standalone, executable package that contains everything needed to run a piece of software like application code, runtime ,libraries, environment variables & configuration files

+#### Layered Architecture

+Docker images are built layer by layer, where each instruction in a `Dockerfile` (such as `FROM`, `COPY`, `RUN`) creates a new layer.

+1. Layers are stacked to form the final image.
+2. They are cached, improving build speed.
+3. If a layer doesn’t change, Docker reuses it in future builds.

+#### Immutable

+Once an image is built, it cannot be modified.

+1. Any change creates a new layer or a new image version.
+2. This immutability ensures consistency
+   `If it runs on my machine, it will run everywhere.`

+#### Portable

+Images can run on any machine that has a compatible Docker engine.

+1. You can develop on Windows, test on Linux, deploy on Kubernetes the same image.
+2. This guarantees environment consistency.

+### Docker Container

+A Docker container is the runtime instance of a Docker image.

+`If an image is a class, the container is an object`

+#### Isolated

+Containers run in their own isolated environment

+1. Separate filesystem
+2. Separate process space
+3. Network namespace
+4. Resource limits (CPU, memory)

+#### Ephemeral

+By default, containers are temporary, that means a container stops, its filesystem changes are lost (unless using volumes).

 ## 5. Docker Command Cheat Sheet

+Let's practice some essential Docker commands to run, manage images and containers.

 ### Images